 Which ear is most affected?

-It’s also worth asking your ear doctor how they would grade your hearing loss in both ears, so you know what type of hearing aid to purchase.
+It’s also worth asking your audiologist how they would grade your hearing loss in both ears, so you know what type of hearing aid to purchase: mild hearing loss, moderate hearing loss, severe hearing loss, or profound hearing loss.
 This knowledge can help you pick the correct product to give you excellent quality sound and restore your hearing confidence later on down the line.

-Your ear doctor can also provide you with an audiogram (hearing test) which will be helpful to the Otofonix staff in determining which hearing aid model will be best for you.
+Your audiologist can also provide you with an audiogram (hearing test) which will be helpful to the Otofonix staff in determining which hearing aid model will be best for you.

-Would you recommend an OTC hearing aid or a traditional prescription hearing aid?
+Would you recommend an over the counter hearing aid or a traditional prescription hearing aid?

-For extra peace of mind, ask your doctor if they feel that an OTC hearing aid or traditional prescription hearing aid would be a suitable device to help you enjoy a better-quality sound once more.
+For extra peace of mind, ask your doctor if they feel that an OTC (over the counter) hearing aid or traditional prescription hearing aid would be a suitable device to help you enjoy a better-quality sound once more.

-For more severe hearing problems, your doctor might recommend a prescription hearing aid as a solution to help those with a high level of hearing impairment, but for those with mild to moderate hearing difficulties, an over the counter hearing aid could offer a cost-effective alternative to regain clear sound without undue expenditure.
+For more severe hearing problems, your doctor might recommend a prescription hearing aid as a solution to help those with a high level of hearing impairment (profound hearing loss), but for those with mild to moderate hearing difficulties, an over the counter hearing aid could offer a cost-effective alternative to regain clear sound without undue expenditure.

-Once you have this information following your visit to the doctor, you’ll be in a far better position to decide if a hearing aid from Otofonix is the right solution for you.
+Once you have this information following your visit to the doctor, you’ll be in a far better position to decide if an affordable, behind the ear hearing aid from Otofonix is the right solution for you.

 Looking for a hearing clinic near you?
 Visit our audiologist directory HERE